LittleYe233/mahjong-connect/README.md

-# majhong-connect
+# mahjong-connect
-Set up a majhong game, and raise intelligence of good operations.
+Set up a mahjong game, and raise intelligence of good operations.